FabioArdis/EasyGameChat/clients/python/README.md

 ### Server (Go)

 1. Install Go 1.18 or later.
+2. Generate a TLS certificte and key with the provided scripts or, preferably, use your own.
+The server requires a valid certificate and key for secure communication.
-2. Run the server:
+3. Run the server:

 ```bash
 go run main.go
 ```

+> TLS is enabled by default.
+You can configure certificate paths or disable TLS in the config file or server options.

 ### Client (C++)

 1. Include `EasyGameChat.h` in your project.
-2. Install the required dependencies (only `nlohmann/json` for JSON parsing, for now) with your preferred package manager.
+2. Install the required dependencies (only `nlohmann/json` for JSON parsing and a TLS library like OpenSSL) with your preferred package manager.
 On Windows, you can specify your preferred toolchain in the CMake build command with `-DCMAKE_TOOLCHAIN_FILE=path/to/your/toolchain.cmake`.
 3. Compile and run the example:

 ```bash